-We offer Primary and Secondary Teaching Apprenticeships leading to the award of Qualified Teacher Status and the option for a Masters’ level PGCE, which would be at the additional cost to the £9,000 for the apprenticeship.
+We offer Primary and Secondary Teaching Apprenticeships leading to the award of Qualified Teacher Status and the option, at an extra cost, for a Masters’ level PGCE through our partner University.

 QUALIFIED TEACHER STATUS (QTS)